j0ma/website_flask/src/static/md/index.md

 Originally from Finland, I'm currently a graduate student at Brandeis University, studying Computational Linguistics and Natural Language Processing.

-Overall, my long-term goal is to tackle the problem of low-resource languages, and make Machine Learning methods work in tough situations with little to no labeled training data.
+Research-wise, I'm interested in tackling the problem of low-resource languages, and make machine learning methods work in tough situations with little to no labeled training data.

 ## research and teaching